 - Stir in the cornstarch mixture, stirring constantly, and simmer for another 1-2 minutes or until the fruit is softened.
 Be careful not to overcook the berries, you don’t want a berry puree.
 Add some fresh lemon juice to taste and crème de cassis if desired.
 Let the mixture cool.
 It will continue to thicken a little as it cools.

-Serve your Rote Gruetze warm or cold with our homemade Vanilla Custard (thinned down slightly with some extra cream),some whipped cream, heavy cream, or vanilla ice cream.
+Serve your Rote Gruetze warm or cold with our German Vanilla Sauce, some whipped cream, heavy cream, or vanilla ice cream.

 For more delicious fruit desserts be sure to try our: